yongcongwang/note/docs/Deep-Learning/14_rnn.md

 The conclusion is:
 > RNNs are not good at long-term dependencies.

 Exploding gradients can be easily seen when your weight values become `Nan`.
-So one of the methods to solve exploding gradient is to apply `gradient clipping`, which means if your gradient is more than some threshold, rescale some of your gradient vecotr so that it's not too big.
+So one of the methods to solve exploding gradient is to apply `gradient clipping`, which means if your gradient is more than some threshold, rescale some of your gradient vector so that it's not too big.

 The solution for `exploding gradient` problems: